microsoft/winget-pkgs/doc/manifest/schema/1.2.0/singleton.md

         ProductCode:            # *Not implemented* Optional product code of the installer
         UpgradeCode:            # *Not implemented* Optional upgrade code of the installer
         InstallerType:          # *Not implemented* Optional installer type
+    UnsupportedArguments:       # Optional list of Windows Package Manager Client arguments the installer does not support
+      - UnsupportedArgument:    # Optional unsupported Windows Package Manager Client argument
+    DisplayInstallWarnings:     # *Not implemented* Optional indicator for packages that are known to interfere with running application during install
 ManifestType: singleton         # The manifest type
-ManifestVersion: 1.1.0          # The manifest syntax version
+ManifestVersion: 1.2.0          # The manifest syntax version
 ```

 ### [Singleton Minimal Example](#tab/minimal/)